ExxistanceDC/Segagaga-English-Translation/README.md

   </tr>
 </table>

 The following optional .DCP patches contain custom disc artwork that will display in the Dreamcast BIOS.
-Simply apply whatever .DCP patch you download to the game image using Universal Dreamcast Patcher.
+Simply apply whatever .DCP patch you download to the patched game image using Universal Dreamcast Patcher.

 <table>
   <tr>